axiaoxin/vim-json-line-format/readme.md

 ###Usage

-Open a file in `Normal mode`, move your cursor on the json line, use `<leader>jp` to show formated json by print it, use `<leader>jw` could change the text to formatted json.
+Open a file in `Normal mode`, move your cursor on the json line, use `<leader>pj` to show formated json by print it, use `<leader>wj` could change the text to formatted json.

 Invalid json can not format!